hectorqlucero/ls/README.md

 ## 🔗 Working with Subgrids

-Subgrids allow you to create master-detail relationships between tables, where one table (child/subgrid) is linked to another table (parent) via a foreign key.
-This is useful for scenarios like:
+Subgrids create master‑detail relationships, linking a child table to a parent via a foreign key.
+Use cases include:

 - Users and their contact information
 - Orders and order items